What Are Timeshares (And Are They Worth It)?

 Upfront Timeshare Fees

-The more desirable a location and time of year of the rental, the more costly the timeshare.
-With this in mind, upfront timeshare costs vary.
+The more desirable a timeshare’s location and time of year, the more costly it will be.
+That means upfront timeshare costs will vary.

-You may choose to pay for the entire timeshare interval upfront or opt for financing options to pay off your contract in monthly installments.
+You may choose to pay for the entire timeshare interval upfront or choose financing options to pay off your contract in monthly installments.
 This option is convenient for timeshare owners who aren’t prepared to pay the upfront cost all in one go.

 Timeshare Maintenance Fees

-When you enter a contract for a timeshare, you will owe the managing property an annual maintenance fee to help maintain the property.
-These fees typically cost timeshare owners up to $1,000.
-These fees generally increase every year, and you might have to pay an additional assessment for unexpected repairs.
+When you enter a contract for a timeshare, you’ll owe the managing property an annual maintenance fee to help maintain the property.
+These fees typically cost timeshare owners up to $1,000 and increase every year, and you might have to pay an additional assessment for unexpected repairs.

 Timeshare maintenance fees cover: